 - the SRS switching is not colliding with any other transmission with higher priority defined in TS 38.214 [26] if the carrier on which the higher priority transmission is performed is one entry of txSwitchWithAnotherBand or is the same carrier on which SRS is transmitted.

-- the SRS switching is not colliding with any NR measurements (i.e., SSB/CSI-RS based L1/L3 measurements) and the measurements for RLM/BFD/CBD if the carrier on which the NR measurements and the measurements for RLM/BFD/CBD is performed is one entry of txSwitchImpactToRx or is the same carrier on which SRS is transmitted.
+- the SRS switching is not colliding with any NR measurements (i.e., SSB/CSI-RS based L1/L3 measurements) and the measurements for RLM/BFD/CBD in the same CG if the carrier on which the NR measurements and the measurements for RLM/BFD/CBD is performed is one entry of txSwitchImpactToRx or is the same carrier on which SRS is transmitted.

 - the SRS switching is not colliding with E-UTRA measurement if the carrier on which the E-UTRA measurement is performed is one entry of txSwitchImpactToRx or is the same carrier on which SRS is transmitted.